YaoyiW27/Blog/content/tech/CS61B.md

 #### Main
 Java programs may also have a special method called `main`.
 When you execute a program, the `main` method is called.
 The `main` method runs whatever code is inside, which may call other methods defined within the program.

 We define the `main` method with the signature `public static void main(String[] args)`.
-For now, you can treat `main` as a “play button” for the code you have written.
+For now, you can treat `main` as a "play button" for the code you have written.

 To run the code in the previous example, we may create a `main` method in the `Point` class like this:
 **python:**